semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 the `prologue` block of the `task`.
 An alternative way is to create a `secret` and put you public SSH keys there.

+The `sem attach` command might be a better choice than `sem debug job` while a job is running because you can see what is happening in real time.
+`sem debug job` is better when a job has finished.

 ### sem logs

 The `sem logs` command allows you to see the log entries of a job, which is